jaydeepdholakia/Tinder_Bot_for_Data_Scientists/README.md

-# Python Tinder Bot Which collects all the Profile's data!
+# Tinder Bot for Data Scientists

 Python Tinder Bot, which auto right swipes right for you, and also collects all profiles data such as Name, age, and Bio